Table of Contents

 Here are some topics for discussion that are worth covering in a mentoring meeting:

 The mentor can offer valuable advice in the conversations related to career development as they have likely gone through a similar obstacle that the mentee is facing in their career.
 The mentors have robust organizational knowledge and help the mentees to gain exposure and experience in a specific direction.
-The mentors can ask questions prompting the mentees to think about their career path and the current positions.
+The mentors can ask questions prompting the mentees to think about their career paths and their current positions.
 It helps understand what kind of advice or guidance will be valuable for the mentee.

 This topic can help with particular job competencies such as feedback on a campaign for a marketer, code for a software engineer, or design for a designer.
 Think about what skills you want to gain as a mentee and which ones require you to focus on developing the most.
 Besides, it is an excellent opportunity for mentors to assess the overall performance of the mentees and help them by directing them to the right resource.

 As a mentee, it is vital to be open to constructive criticism and feedback.
-You must keep in mind that your mentor is putting energy and time into helping you realize your goals and has the best interest at heart for you.
+You must keep in mind that your mentor is putting energy and time into helping you realize your goals and has your best interest at heart for you.
 Whether you receive positive or negative feedback, it is for your benefit only.
 Keep an open mind and consider them.

 It is recommended to create a structured accountability process.
 The mentee should set expectations by making a clear ask of the mentor, showing what you are looking for.
 The mentor and mentee should tell what they expect from each other in the mentoring relationship.
 Also, they must figure out a meeting schedule and verbalize the goals of the meeting.